Cross-lingual Collapse: How Language-Centric Foundation Models Shape Reasoning in Large Language Models: Experiments

-\paragraph{Evaluation Dataset.} We evaluated our model on the translated GSM$8$K and MATH$500$~\cite{lightman2023let} test sets across multiple languages.
+\paragraph{Evaluation dataset.} We evaluated our model on the translated GSM$8$K and MATH$500$~\citep{lightman2023let} test sets across multiple languages.
 In order to compute the accuracy, we utilize math-verify library~\footnote{\url{https://github.com/huggingface/Math-Verify}} for obtaining robust mathematical expression.

-\paragraph{Word Ratio.} We computed both the word ratio and the character ratio for each language to determine whether the model maintains its input-output language consistency following GRPO training.
-To compute the word ratio, we first remove all LaTeX expressions (e.g., \verb|$...$|, \verb|\begin{...}|, \verb|\end{...}|) from the model’s generated text.
-We then tokenize using simple regular-expression rules, using Multi-bleu~\footnote{\url{https://github.com/moses-smt/mosesdecoder/blob/master/scripts/generic/multi-bleu.perl}}, so that punctuation, brackets, and quotes are properly separated.
+\paragraph{Target Word Ratio (Target WR).} To assess whether GRPO training preserves input-output language consistency, we computed the word ratio for both the target language and English.
+We first remove all LaTeX expressions (e.g., \verb|$...$|, \verb|\begin{...}|, \verb|\end{...}|) from the model’s output.
+The remaining text is tokenized using simple regular-expression rules, using Multi-bleu~\footnote{\url{https://github.com/moses-smt/mosesdecoder/blob/master/scripts/generic/multi-bleu.perl}}, so that punctuation, brackets, and quotes are properly separated.
 Tokens that consist purely of math expressions, special symbols, or backslash commands are discarded.
 For each remaining token, we examine its characters to determine whether they belong exclusively to one of several script ranges, such as Hangul (U+AC00–U+D7A3), Latin alphabets (A–Z, a–z), CJK characters (U+4E00–U+9FFF, etc.), or Cyrillic (U+0400–U+04FF).
-We calculate the \textit{word ratio} of a given language by dividing its token count by the total token count, and the \textit{character ratio} by comparing the number of characters of each script to the total character count.
+We calculate the \textit{Target word ratio} of a given language by dividing its token count by the total token count.
 Any token that mixes English letters with another script is labeled as a code-switching token, whose ratio is similarly tracked.
 This uniform preprocessing and detection pipeline thus enables a quantitative assessment of how models maintain linguistic fidelity in multilingual output.
+Additionally, we also denote English word ratio as EN WR.